 The Nick Bales/BTR Foundation consists of helping support teens suffering from mental health issues and aiding in the prevention of teen suicide.
 The Foundation takes a non-traditional approach because mental illness is not the same for everyone.
-Therefore, BTR supports a variety of unconventional therapies, including animal therapy, outdoor therapies and more.
+Therefore, BTR supports a variety of unconventional therapies, including animal therapy, the arts therapies and more.

 If we can help to erase the stigma of mental health and save just one life, BTR has succeeded.
 We are proud to sponsor the annual Nick Bales/BTR Scholarship.

 In loving memory of Nick Bales.

 Kyndfulness is a daily practice using volunteering, intentional acts of kindness, and gratitude to bring awareness to the impact you make on others and the positive mental state created by serving others.
 When you volunteer at Project Helping, you make an impact, both on you and your community.
 Through volunteering, you actively invest in your community while reaping the mental wellness benefits of volunteering.
 Volunteering has immediate health benefits like improved mood and reduced stress.
 But did you know it also has long-term benefits?
 When you volunteer once a month for an average of three hours, there are long-term health benefits.
 At Project Helping we select the most impactful and engaging volunteer projects and then we make them incredibly easy to sign up for.

 Volunteers Share Their Stories — And Why YOU Should Consider Volunteering!